 6. Give them resources

 You cannot possibly share all the relevant and necessary information during your SDR coaching sessions.
-Moreover, you can’t expect your sales newbies to absorb and remember everything they hear or read right away.
+Plus, you can’t expect your sales newbies to absorb and remember everything they hear or read right away.

 For this reason, it would be wise to get them to go through all the content on your website and blog, including support pages, case studies, and also your customers’ FAQs.